whuangbh/local-media-gallery/README.md

 2. It's very inefficient to dynamically extract thumbnails for folders and videos.
 Therefore this project only support setting thumbnails in a static way.
 Be reminded that the thumbnails for folders and videos have to be placed under the same directory and have the same name.
 For example, a folder named "Folder A" will have a thumbnail named "Folder A.jpg" in the same directory.

+3. If you use a directory from an external storage device, be aware that Windows may perform anti-malware scan on the directory on every preprocessing (It may depends on whether or not you unplug the external device before, I'm not sure).
+The scan can tremendously increase the time taken for the preprocess operation.
+You can avoid such situation by adding the directory as an exclusion to Windows's scan, but please do it at your own cost.

 ## 📅 TODO
 1. Add support to 'favourites'